 Women's, Gender and Sexuality Studies

+Women’s, Gender and Sexuality Studies (WGSS) engages feminist practice and theory to further the understanding and analysis of gender and sexuality from a range of disciplinary perspectives.
 The Women’s, Gender and Sexuality Studies’ curriculum facilitates critical thinking, student and faculty engagement, and an awareness and appreciation of diverse cultures and experiences by developing competency in feminist activism, theory, and methods.

 - Identifying and defining fundamental principles, generalizations, or theories related to the study of women, gender and sexuality;

 - Applying feminist theories and methods to multiple academic disciplines and texts as well as to experiences beyond the classroom;

 - Analyzing and critically evaluating global and national perspectives and representations related to women, gender and sexuality;

 - Engaging with communities, from the local to the global, through feminist activism and scholarship;